 Full steam ahead for £26.5 million new White Rose Rail Station

-Alongside a fully accessible station with cycle storage next to the White Rose Office Park, the scheme also includes better walking and cycling routes between Cottingley, Churwell and Millshaw, as well as the White Rose Shopping Centre and the bus interchange.
+Alongside 80 cycle parking spaces, the scheme also includes better walking and cycling routes for local communities, including to the White Rose Shopping Centre and bus interchange.

 A consultation regarding the future of Cottingley Rail Station took place between July and October 2021.

-In addition, a consultation with operational stakeholders with an interface to Cottingley Rail Station took place between July and October 2022.
+A consultation with operational stakeholders took place between July and October 2022.